uds-helms/ProPores2/README.md

 ```
 propores.exe pore-id -i input/1EA5_R.pdb -o output --name example -b 0.5 --axis-preparation --gate-preparation
 ```
-This writes the pore identification output, as well as files for independent axis trace and gate opening, to the folder `output/example/` in the PROPORES folder.
+This writes the pore identification output, as well as files for independent axis trace and gate opening, to the folder `output/example/` in the ProPores2 folder.

 ### Example 2: Only Axis Trace
 Running only axis trace based on previously generated files.
 For a single pore: